syedmfuad/syedfuad.github.io/research.md

 Profitability of a Two Product Biorefinery. (with Michael C. Farmer and Abidemi Adisa) <br>

+Populists’ Playbook: Impact of Durable Right-Wing Populists on Democratic Quality <br>

 ### Working Papers <br>
 Residential Property Tax Discrimination in Atlanta, GA. (with Michael C. Farmer) *(In prep)*<br>

 A Fully Endogenized Finite Mixture Modeling Approach to Submarket Delineation in Atlanta, GA. (with Michael C. Farmer and Abidemi Adisa) *(In prep)*<br>

+Can Machine Learning Predict Defaults in Peer-to-Peer Small Loans? (in prep, with Syed Badruddoza & James Muriuki) *(In prep)*<br>

 Determinants of the Presence, Density, and Popularity of U.S. Food Retailers. (with Syed Badruddoza and Modhurima Amin) *(In process of submission)*<br>